clfkenny/clfkenny.github.io/index.md

 ## Welcome to my webpage!

 Here is a link to some web apps I built using Flask framework and deployed using Heroku.
-The link can be found <a href = "https://clfkenny.herokuapp.com">here</a> (may take a few seconds to load).
+The link can be found <a href = "https://clfkenny.herokuapp.com">here</a> (may take up to a minute for Heroku to boot up).